Airport to Dambulla – Handloom factory Visit , Pottery Station Visit , Sigiriya.

 Since the 14th century, Galle has been Sri Lanka’s principal port.
 The Portuguese constructed Galle’s first fort.
 Enjoy the breathtaking view of the ocean as you stroll along the fort’s walls, and don’t forget to watch the sun set for an even more breathtaking vista from the Galle walls.

 Galle Fort is the most beautiful coastal town in Sri Lanka.
 Here, h a unique fusion of European and Asian influences, as seen in the whitewashed Dutch-style buildings that line the cobbled streets.
 Head to the most southwestern corner of the country and enjoy all the beautiful things to do in Galle Fort, Sri Lanka.
 The story of the Galle Dutch Fort; a UNESCO World Heritage Site reverberates through every traveller’s photos and captions.
 Initially built by the Portuguese in the 16th century during their conquests, the fort was later fortified and conquered by the Dutch in the 17th century, until it later fell to the might of the British.
 The old town of Galle was once used as a trading port for spices and other goods for over 200 years.
-However, today, the fort has been transformed into a place of history, romance and beauty where travelers are warmly welcomed to dive head first into the exotic stories and be a part of this heritage site
+However, today, the fort has been transformed into a place of history, romance and beauty where travellers are warmly welcomed to dive head first into the exotic stories and be a part of this heritage site

-The stilt fishermen of Koggala are a unique and iconic sight along the southern coast of Sri Lanka.
-Perched atop slender poles jutting out into the Indian Ocean, they cast their lines into the shallow waters, silhouetted against the vibrant orange and pink hues of the sunrise or sunset.
 While the practice of stilt fishing has been around for centuries, its exact origins remain unknown.
 Some believe it was introduced by foreign traders, while others claim it was developed locally as a way to fish in shallow waters where boats couldn’t go.Today, stilt fishing is more of a cultural attraction than a primary source of income for the fishermen.
 However, it still offers a glimpse into a traditional way of life and provides a memorable photo opportunity for visitors.
-The best time to see them is in the early morning or late afternoon, when the light is best for photography.

 Hawksbill, Olive Ridley, Loggerhead, Green, and Turtle are the five species of sea turtles that can be found in Sri Lanka.
 The Galle District contains all of the important nesting areas.
 You’re going to a hatchery, where the locals gather eggs to hatch and feed the young turtles.